Varunkumar0812/Registration-Login-System-Console-Based/README.md

-# java_assignment1
+# Registration and Login System - Console based Application

-Java Assignment - Registration and Login Simulation - Menu-driven console based program
+Registration and Login Simulation - Menu-driven console based program.

-Write a menu-driven program to simulate the user login with the following features.
+A Menu driven program that simulates the registration and login of a user.
+Fetches data from a MySQL database.

   i) New User Registration

  ii) Login

-iii) Forgot Password (Optional)
+iii) Forgot Password

-Also add certain conditions for password creation. (like minimum length, special characters etc).
-Establish a connection with the database and store the users details in a table.
+Includes data validation (i.e. password requirement), authorization and a feature to change password in case forgotten.